hero media

 Plan your next getaway around one of these peaceful stays.

-With its incredible range of activities and serene landscapes, Daylesford is a destination that deserves beautiful accommodation to match.
+With its incredible range of activities and serene landscapes, Daylesford is a destination that deserves the perfect accommodation to match.
 From luxury lodges with onsite pampering spa treatments to cosy cottages nestled in lush gardens, you’ll find the ideal spot to recharge and make the most of your time in Victoria’s spa country.

 1. Lake House